Bicycle handlebar: Grips

+Pair of lock-on bicycle handlebar grips with dual screw-tightened end clamps.

 Grips are usually made of firm or soft plastic, foam, gel, or sometimes leather, depending on expected use or desired price.
 They may be simply smooth and round or molded to fit the shape of a human hand better.
+They typically can be installed either by friction (slip-on) fits or by screw (lock-on) mechanism.

 Foam grips can be applied by submerging them under water and then inflate them with 200 kPa air while massaging them onto the handlebar.
 A quick way of fitting foam grips is to spray the ends of the bars liberally with hair spray and then slide on the grips and adjust their rotation quickly; leaving them alone, the hair spray will soon fix them in position.
 Plastic grips can be heated in water and punched onto the handlebar.
 Finally, a small amount of isopropyl (rubbing) alcohol may be applied to the bar surface during removal or installation of grips in order to provide lubrication, which when allowed to dry, leaves no residue.